ISS-Corporate U.S. Compensation Analysis Finds Record CEO Pay and Continued Normalization of Pay Practices Post-Pandemic

 - Median S&P 500 CEO pay reached an all-time high in fiscal 2024, with a 6 percent increase over the previous year.
 Russell 3000 (excluding S&P 500) CEOs saw even sharper increases in median pay, at 11 percent growth.
 Pay growth was largely driven by increases in the value of long-term incentives.

-- Both the value and prevalence of CEO security perquisites increased sharply among S&P 500 companies, underscoring increased safety concerns following the December 2024 tragic event involving the United Healthcare CEO.
+- The value of CEO security perquisites increased sharply among S&P 500 companies, underscoring increased safety concerns following the December 2024 tragic event involving the United Healthcare CEO.
 Since 2020, the number of S&P 500 companies disclosing CEO security benefits has nearly doubled.
-The median value of security perquisites almost quadrupled over that period, with close to half of that growth occurring in fiscal 2024 alone—to a median value of $28,382 as of June 30, 2025.
+The median value of security perquisites more than doubled over the same period, to a median value of $76,032 as of June 30, 2025.

 - Despite record levels of CEO pay, median support levels for say-on-pay resolutions remained strong (92.7 percent for S&P 500) during the 2025 meeting season, with the number of failed say-on-pay votes well below levels observed between 2021 and 2023.
 Fewer instances of discretionary pay adjustments and one-time grants likely contributed to strong shareholder support for compensation packages.